 The following can now be stated and proven.

-\begin{lemma} Let $T$ be a triangulation of a polygon $\pi$.
-Consider a clockwise oriented central triangle $(a,b,c)$ of $T$.
+\begin{lem} Let $T$ be a triangulation of a polygon $\pi$.
+Consider a central clockwise-oriented triangle $(a,b,c)$ of $T$.
 Denote by $l$ the smallest length among those of $(a,b)$, $(b,c)$, and $(c,a)$.
 There exists a triangulation $U$ of $\pi$ such that